chaos-polymtl/lethe/doc/source/examples/rpt/tuning-parameters-with-nomad/tuning-parameters-with-nomad.rst

 - :math:`\Omega` is the closed exposed area of the detector, and
 - :math:`f_d(\alpha_j, \theta_j)` is the probability function of the interaction of the :math:`\gamma`-rays with the detector.

-The two last functions may be re-written the following way :
+The two probability functions mentioned above may be re-written the following way:

 .. math::